Dr. Ed McGrady

 Principal, MonksHood Media LLC

-Dr. McGrady writes, speaks, and teaches on the design of professional games.
-He also runs a business devoted to using games and game techniques to bring innovative experiences in new areas.
-In the past Dr. McGrady built and directed a team of 10-20 analysts at CNA devoted to the design and execution of professional games devoted to chemical and biological response operations, including domestic response operations.
+Dr. Ed McGrady writes, speaks, and teaches on the design of professional games.
+He is an adjunct senior fellow in the Gaming Lab at CNAS, teaches and manages game design courses for MORS/Virginia Tech, and runs a business devoted to using games and game techniques to bring innovative experiences in new areas.
+In the past, Dr. McGrady built and directed a team of 10-20 analysts at CNA devoted to the design and execution of professional games devoted to chemical and biological response operations, including domestic response operations.
+His team constructed exercises, games, and analyses on a broad range of homeland security, counterterrorism, and chemical, biological, and radiological defense operations.
+As part of that effort, he deployed analysts in support of the analyses of real-world events.
 Dr .
-McGrady has deployed as an analyst with US Forces in Haiti during operation Uphold Democracy, onboard USS Nimitz for Desert Storm and with operational E-2C squadrons.
+McGrady also deployed as an analyst with US Forces in Haiti during operation Uphold Democracy, onboard USS Nimitz for Desert Storm and with operational E-2C squadrons.